No products in the cart.

 This is vital in industries where getting help may be a matter of life or death.

-All in all, the Kyocera DuraXE is an impressive cell phone.
-Its not a smartphone but that isn’t the intention.
-But that doesn’t mean it lacks for any features which will be useful.
-It is for people who work in tough environment which, ordinarily, would kill phones within days or weeks.
+That is it for our review, all in all, the Kyocera DuraXE E4710 is an impressive cell phone.
+It is not a smartphone but that isn’t the intention.
+But that doesn’t mean it lacks any features which will be useful.
+It is for people who work in tough environments which, ordinarily, would kill phones within days or weeks.
 It’s also an alternative for those who need their phones to be just that bit tougher.

 Ordinarily, such tough phones would be out of range of the average user’s pocket.
-Not the DuraXE, though, Because Kyocera want to appeal to all markets, they have a policy of high-quality phones at budget prices.
-Given what the DuraXE is equipped with, it shouldn’t be available at such a low price.
+Not the DuraXE, though, Because Kyocera wants to appeal to all markets, they have a policy of high-quality phones at budget prices.
+In our store we have the Kyocera DuraXE unlocked for sale.
+Given what the DuraXE is equipped with, it shouldn’t be available at such a great price.
 It is, though, so don’t be afraid of nabbing a real bargain.